After review, no charges for suspended Gophers

 All 10 players are awaiting a university hearing to appeal their suspensions.
 Several players face permanent expulsion from the university, while others could be suspended for a year.

-Meanwhile, a decision regarding Claeys future is up in the air.
+Meanwhile, a decision regarding Claeys' future is up in the air.
 Claeys has two years remaining on his contract, shorter than the norm for coaches to sell program stability to potential recruits.
-Amid calls for his firing, athletic director Mark Coyle has said he plans to meet with the football coach in the near future.
+Amid calls for Claeys' firing, athletic director Mark Coyle has said he plans to meet with the football coach in the near future.

 The charging decision on Friday is just the latest twist for an athletics program that's no stranger to turmoil.